-[Updated] L’Atelier de Joël Robuchon has been awarded 2 Michelin Stars in the Singapore Michelin Guide 2016.
+[Updated June 2017] L’Atelier de Joël Robuchon is awarded 2 Michelin Stars in the Singapore Michelin Guide 2017 and 2016..
 Next door Joël Robuchon Restaurant is awarded the first and only 3 Star Restaurant in Singapore.

 [Original Entry] Joel Robuchon is known as the “Chef of the Century”, owning restaurants from Paris, Las Vegas, London to Tokyo, earning a total of 28 Michelin stars, the most of any chefs in the entire world.